theikkila/join-to-navy-of-pirates/README.md

 - [ ] What is Elasticsearch good for?
 - [ ] What else there is if you need to have search engine for your data?
 - [ ] How does search engine indices work?
+- [ ] Read about reliability of ES from Aphyr's blog (https://aphyr.com/posts/323-jepsen-elasticsearch-1-5-0)

 ## Task 5: MapReduce

+- Read best possible introduction to MR from here (https://www.kchodorow.com/blog/2010/03/15/mapreduce-the-fanfiction/)
+- Implement following operations using just `map` and `reduce` steps:
+   - group by
+   - filter
+   - join

 ## Task 6: Hadoop & HDFS
 - Yarn